ksell8/spring-tutorial/src/doc/docs/index.md

 The tutorial that will teach how to build a Java GraphQL API connected to a MongoDB database.
-We will learn about systems such as the Spring Framework, Tomcat, Docker, Maven, Gradle, Git, Java and JUnit.
+We will learn about systems such as the Spring Framework, Tomcat, Docker, Maven, Git, Java and JUnit.
 Which will teach us about operating systems, computing languages, security, systems of control, and the internet.